• Black Hole Accetion

 R&D SCIENTIST, NUCLEAR & PARTICLE PHYSICS, ASTROPHYSICS, & COSMOLOGY, T-2

-Neutron Matter, chiral EFT, three-nucleon forces
+Neutron Matter, chiral EFT, multimessenger astrophysics

 RYAN WOLLAEGER